 Level I equipment can be picked up and returned at any time when the lab is open.

 Equipment must only be left with SIMS employees.
 If the lab is closed when you arrive, or no one is at the staff desk, please do not leave your items at our staff desk, or elsewhere with the library staff.
-Doing so will result in a strike for neglect of equipment, in addition to another strike if the item is late.
+Doing so may result in fines for neglect of equipment, in addition to any fines that may have accrued if items are late.

 Though we endeavor to maintain all equipment in good working condition, it is the responsibility of the patron borrowing equipment to inspect and test items before taking them out into the field.
 We recommend that you leave time to inspect items when you arrive for pickup.
 Our staff will assist in any inspection upon request, and either make note of any defects or provide a substitute item.
 You may be held liable for any damage to equipment that is discovered after you return it.

 If an item is returned damaged, and the equipment inspection deems you liable, you are expected to either purchase a new item or pay for the repairs for that item.
-These fines are not charged through your library account; you are expected to pay them out-of-pocket.
 If you fail to pay for the damage, we may notify the Campus Police or the Dean of Students.
 We expect payment for repairs or replacements to be made with a reasonable timeframe.

 Many of our items cost hundreds of dollars, and some of them cost thousands of dollars.
 We may contact the Campus Police and the Dean of Students in cases where items of this value have not been returned and we have not heard from you.